MohitR1999/gyansagar/content/tips-tricks/adaway.md

 - This is where AdAway comes into picture: it creates a local VPN service, which means all the internet traffic going through your phone passes through it.
 The VPN service can change how DNS resolution works.
 - Within AdAway, there's a huge list of community-contributed ad serving domains.
 The AdAway VPN service does this simple job: it translates every domain to the local IP of your device, which is `127.0.0.1`.
 Now since you probably won't have any web server running on your phone, the request for ads never reaches the domain it was intended for.
 - Hence, the request for serving ads fails, and you don't see any ads at all.
+- For apps like YouTube, Spotify, Hotstar etc., their ads are served from the same domain as their content.
+Hence, the solution provided by AdAway won't work, as if you block the domain `youtube.com`, you won't be able to see the videos either.

 Sorry iOS folks, if you're also facing the same problem, there's only one solution: switch to Android first😎